GoldinGuy/UltimateGitResource/docs/README.md

   - Click save, and wait a minute for your site to load.
 It should look similar to the image below when complete.
 - You're done!
 Now you have your own personal profile/resume site, hosted for free on Github.
 You learned how to use the most common commands, and hopefully have a basic understanding of how git works.

+### Data Breach - Bonus Challenge!
+In the index.html file there is a `DUMMY_API_KEY`.
+By completing this lab as normal, we are simulating an API key (essentially, a password) being accidentally exposed *(Something I have done many a time)*.

+For this bonus challenge, you must quickly remove all traces from this credential from your history.
+Requirements are as follows:
+ - You must include the `DUMMY_API_KEY` in the initial commit
+ - You must use Git commands to remove the API Key from your history.
+There are many ways to accomplish this.
+If you are stuck, click here for a hint: >!*(Use Rebase, Force Push, Commit --amend, or git filter-branch)!<

+Notably, if this was a real data breach and you already pushed the API key, it's too late.
+You should do the above, but I also recommend invaldiating and changing the API key to be safe.
+Github has an article about it [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/removing-sensitive-data-from-a-repository).

 ![image](https://user-images.githubusercontent.com/47064842/103049165-f2f02980-455e-11eb-85c1-ac598508f433.png)

 This template is based on an open-source portfolio site found [here](https://github.com/mohusman360/mohusman360.github.io)